Janet Yawson: International Competition

-In 1978 she finished sixth at the Commonwealth Gamesand won a silver medal at the All-Africa Games.
+In 1978 she finished sixth at the Commonwealth Games and won a silver medal at the All-Africa Games.
 She won the bronze medal at the 1979 African Championships.

 On 6 September, 1981.
 Janet finished on 9th position on Long Jump at the IAAF World cup at the Stadio Olympico, Roma.
 Italy.
 Her result was 5.70 on the category GL with a Wind of 0.0.